timescale/docs/api/hypertable_detailed_size.md

 reported in bytes.
 If the function is executed on a distributed hypertable, it returns size information as a separate row per node, including the access node.

+For more information about using hypertables, including chunk size partitioning, see the [hypertable section][hypertable-docs].

 ### Required arguments